twilliamsorel/trevors-tales/src/_stories/a-night-out.md

 “Sounds like you’ve figured it all out.”

 A tall blonde woman stumbles out of the shifting crowd and straight towards me, pulling me away from the conversation.
 She is followed by her complete opposite: a small and nervous looking brunette who keeps pulling at her arm.
-“Alice, don’t!” says the brunette, fear flashing across her face as the drunk woman approaches me — as though I’m some dangerous animal.
+“Alice, don’t!” says the brunette, fear flashing across her face as the drunk woman approaches me.

-Is this the state of man in my society, now?
-I think to myself, throwing the little brunette a contemptuous look.
-Guilty until proven innocent?
-I wasn’t even interested in this viking of a woman; she was far drunker than me, and not my type.

 “Hey, where are you from?” she slurs, shaking her friend off of her arm and leaning against the wall next to me; the little brunette gives up on prevention, and stands off to the side, on vigil with her arms crossed, ready to intervene.
-I am both impressed and offended by her continued efforts.

 “I’m from here,” I say.
 “The Bay Area.
 And you?”